DOT Physical Urine Test

 Summary: What Is the DOT Physical Urine Test?

-- DOT Physical urine testing is used to determine a driver's current health status and ability to safely operate a commercial motor vehicle.
+• DOT Physical urine testing determines a driver's current health status and ability to operate a commercial motor vehicle safely.

-- If any of these substances are found in the urine sample, further testing may be necessary.
+• Further testing may be necessary if any of these substances are found in the urine sample.